 It’s really difficult to try and encapsulate a trip this big with so much that happened, but there are many great memories that can’t be summed up by climbing grades or miles hiked:

-- to the nice elderly campsite neighbors in Joshua Tree NP that cooked us multiple (delicious) meals,
+- the nice elderly campsite neighbors in Joshua Tree NP that cooked us multiple (delicious) meals,

-- to setting a world record for the largest floating human chain in Portland,
+- setting a world record for the largest floating human chain in Portland,

 Five Most Popular Posts of 2013